The Public Library Improvement Fund supports creative, sustainable and innovative public library projects throughout Scotland.

 - Refurbishment or fit-out costs

-The Public Library Improvement Fund 2022 is now open to applications.
-The Fund will close at 12pm on Wednesday 2nd November 2022.
+The Public Library Improvement Fund 2023 is now closed.
 SLIC will aim to notify applicants of Awards within one week of the Funding Sub-Committee’s decision.
 Applications submitted after the closing date will not be considered.

 Please note: The online application form does not require signatures.
 Confirmation of signatures, including those of partners will be required, if successful, as part of the Conditions of Grant.